dojo/docs/dojox/date/relative.rst

 Options
 -------

-dojox.date.relative.format takes a javascript Date object, and an optional kwArgs parameter.
+dojox.date.relative.format takes a JavaScript Date object, and an optional kwArgs parameter.

 Possible values for the kwArgs are:
  * '''locale''': Set if you want to specify a locale.
 Defaults to current locale.